apache/trafficserver/doc/admin-guide/plugins/compress.en.rst

 -------------

 When set to ``true``, causes |TS| to compress responses to Range Requests.
 Disabled by default.

-Setting this to true while setting cache to false leads to delivering corrupted content.
+WARNING!
+Do NOT set this to true if cache is set to false.
+This combination will deliver corrupt content.

 compressible-content-type
 -------------------------